wadmiraal/wadmiraal.net/src/_posts/2012-03-14-what-can-you-do-with-console.markdown

 ### `error()`

 Outputs a message with special (red) formating.
-If you output structures like hashes, it will parse it as a String and won't let you navigate through it like log() or dir().
+If you output structures like hashes, it will parse it as a String and won't let you navigate through it like log() or dir() (in Chrome or Firebug, at least).

 ### `warn()`